Embrace the Christmas spirit with Winter Wonderland in London's Hyde Park.

 If you spend an additional £25 on paid-for attractions, rides or games when booking your ticket, your entry will be free.

 - Circus shows

 - Bar Ice

-London's Winter Wonderland is open daily from 10am to 10pm (except Friday 18 November when it opens at 5pm).
-Winter Wonderland is closed on Christmas Day.
+Winter Wonderland is open daily from 10am to 10pm (except Christmas Day) - last entry at 9.30pm.

 Visitors must enter Winter Wonderland at the allocated time slot on their entry ticket however, once you're inside you can stay for as long as you like.

 Winter Wonderland is located in Hyde Park.
 The nearest tube stations are: Marble Arch (Central line), Hyde Park Corner (Piccadilly line) and Knightsbridge (Piccadilly line).